celestiaorg/docs/docs/concepts/how-celestia-works/transaction-lifecycle.md

 ---
-sidebar_label: The lifecycle of a celestia-app transaction
+sidebar_label: The lifecycle of a Celestia App transaction
 ---

-# The lifecycle of a celestia-app transaction
+# The lifecycle of a Celestia App transaction

 ````mdx-code-block
 import Tabs from '@theme/Tabs';